📦 Free shipping to DE from 59 € | to AU from 69 €

 2. Washbasin at child height

-Besides choosing clothes, brushing teeth, washing hands and combing hair are also on the daily agenda.
+In addition to choosing clothes, brushing teeth, washing hands and combing hair are also on the daily programme.
 Not exactly our little ones' favourite activities.
-But perhaps washing and styling on their own will be a little more popular than having mum or dad fussing over you.
+But perhaps washing and styling on their own will be a little more popular than having mum or dad tugging at you.
 Many parents use a learning tower in the bathroom, which enables the child to stand at the sink independently.
-But there are also other ideas to help your kids become independent.
+However, there are also other ideas to help your children become independent.

 Tips for the Montessori bathroom